ros2/design/articles/ros2_threat_model.md

 * User privacy: the node is streaming back user video without their consent
 * User safety: the robot is following the object detected by the tracker and its speed is proportional to the object distance.
-The malicious tracker estimate the object position very far away on purpose to trick the robot into suddenly accelerating and hurting the user.
+The malicious tracker estimates the object position very far away on purpose to trick the robot into suddenly accelerating and hurting the user.
 * System availability: the node may try to consume all available computing